Shitbox Rally

 The Shitbox Rally is a long-distance motoring event run in Australia as a fundraiser for cancer research, originally an annual event but increased to bi-yearly in 2019.

+Box Rallies have since expanded their fundraising events to three Shitbox Rally's annually, and added two new iterations, Mystery Box Rally and Lunchbox Rally.

 History

 Shitbox Rally was founded by James Freeman in 2009.
 He secured an agreement from Cancer Council Australia to lend its name to the project, on the provision that all profits would be directed to Cancer Council Australia.
 Freeman estimated a profit of $20,000 in the first year and to get the ball rolling, he canvassed friends and relations to take part.

 The Sydney Morning Herald 's Drive column, Seven Network 's Sunrise program and Unique Cars magazine ran feature stories, and other print and electronic media followed.
 Triple J arranged for one of their presenters, Tom Tilley, to participate, sending reports back to Sydney, and capturing moments on videotape.
 23 two-person teams registered for the event, which raised $104,000, well above the most optimistic predictions.